prasadSawant-pvt/E-commerce-Website-Backend-Services/Order-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.prasadProjects.order-service' is invalid and this project uses 'com.prasadProjects.order_service' instead.
+* The original package name 'com.prasadProjects.orderItems-service' is invalid and this project uses 'com.prasadProjects.order_service' instead.

 # Getting Started